 This refers to a large section of the United States Federal Law.
 Section 508 is about adapting your business to all handicapped people who are expected to have access to your products or services.

 Certain parts of the section are considered mandatory if you are a US business.
 For example, physical accessibility to people in a wheelchair is simply required for all brick and mortar businesses.
 If I can’t get inside your store just using my wheelchair on my own, you are guilty of discrimination.

-There has been many court cases about that in the US and more and more in other Western Countries.
+There have been many court cases about that in the US and more and more in other Western Countries.
 Some of which cost millions of dollars to various companies.
-In some cases, it cost the business so much that they had to shutdown.
+In some cases, it cost the business so much that they had to shut down.

 Note that when you create a website theme that works on Desktops and Mobile Devices (specifically smartphones & tablets), you actually are likely to implement some of the features required by Section 508.
 For example, I talk about font size and large buttons below.
 Both are part of implementing a website which is functional on a smartphone.